Jiblex/Jiblex/README.md

 <a href="https://tryhackme.com/p/Jib332"> <img src="https://img.shields.io/badge/-TryHackMe-000000?&style=for-the-badge&logo=tryhackme&logoColor=white" /></a>

-I'm a recent cybersecurity graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm a recent cybersecurity graduate and professional with a profound interest in technology and a dedication to solving complex problems.
 Lover of long (and strong) passwords and a security enthusiast.

 ## Objective

 Having started my tech journey in computer science, I switched to something I found cool since I was a child and found a passion for cybersecurity.
-I am now eager to join this field and become a professional, specifically aiming for roles such as Security Analyst or SOC Tier 1 analyst.
+I am eager to continue learning about the field both through my professional experience and free time projects.

 ## Tools